-As a tourist, it is safe to drive in South Korea, but it may not be worth it.
+It is safe to drive in South Korea as a tourist, but it may not be worth it.
 There is a lot of hassle because of traffic and the crazy fast local drivers, especially in big cities like Seoul and Busan.
 It is much more stress-free to take public transport, which is very reliable and runs all across the country.

 You can drive in rural areas and enjoy a road trip, but you still should watch out for the speedy highway buses.

 In conclusion, it is safe to drive in South Korea, but it is better not to, and you won’t need to.

 Public transportation is SAFE in South Korea.
 And ultra-comprehensive.
 It is efficient and cheap too!
 Buses in the cities and towns are safe but can be slow because of traffic.
 As for getting around the country of South Korea, the train network is pretty good.

 Final Thoughts on the Safety of South Korea

 South Korea is one of the safest places that you can visit.
 You’re going to be able to walk around – even at night – and should feel comfortable knowing that no one is out to get you.
 There’s not a whole lot of risk when traveling to South Korea.

 The crime rate is one of the lowest amongst the developed countries, but that doesn’t mean any crime at all.
 There can be a petty crime in touristy places mostly because of carelessness amongst visitors.

 So, South Korea is safe as long as you take certain precautions and follow the travel tips!